Adam Braidwood: Professional boxing career

 On June 16, 2017, he competed against Tim Hague in Edmonton.
 Hague suffered a serious brain injury in the fight, and died two days later in a nearby hospital.

+Braidwood challenged IBO Intercontinental heavyweight champion Simon Kean at Centre Gervais Auto in Shawinigan, on 16 June 2018, with the vacant WBC Francophone heavyweight title also on the line.
+He lost by stoppage in the third round.

 Legal troubles

 On November 23, 2010, Braidwood and two other men were charged after an incident late the previous Friday afternoon in Spruce Grove, Alberta.

 On April 19, 2013, Braidwood was sentenced to 4 1/2 years for sexually assaulting a former girlfriend.

 On September 10, 2013, Braidwood pleaded guilty to other remaining Alberta charges and sentencing proceeded.
 The sentence ran concurrently with his other convictions.

 In June 2018, Braidwood was arrested and charged for assaulting a girlfriend and parole violations.
 He served four months in prison and was released October 2018.

 In June 2019, Braidwood was charged for domestic assault and forcible confinement to another girlfriend.
 On July 6, 2020 he pleaded guilty to assault charges.

 In December 2019, Braidwood violated parole conditions of no contact and was arrested and charged with breach of parole and intimidation of justice.
 On November 25, 2020, he pleaded guilty to charges.